jbcodeforce/shift_left_utils/docs/command.md

 * `--product-name TEXT`: The product name to undeploy from
 * `--no-ack / --no-no-ack`: By default the undeploy will ask for confirmation.
 This flag will undeploy without confirmation.  [default: no-no-ack]
 * `--cross-product / --no-cross-product`: By default the undeployment will process tables from the same product (valid with product-name).
 This flag allows to undeploy tables from different products.  [default: no-cross-product]
+* `--compute-pool-id TEXT`: Flink compute pool ID to use as default.
 * `--help`: Show this message and exit.

 ### `pipeline prepare`

 Execute the content of the sql file, line by line as separate Flink statement.
 It is used to alter table.
 For deployment by adding the necessary comments and metadata.

 **Usage**: